Social Contribution Activities UBE Classical Concert

 14:00 Concert Begins

-15:45 Concert Ends
+15:45 Concert Ends (subject to change)

-Performers Conductor: Takeshi Ooi
+Performers Conductor: Toshiaki Umeda

 Orchestra: the Japan Philharmonic Orchestra

-Mozart / Flute Concerto No. 2 in D Major, K. 314
+Mozart / Horn Concerto No. 1 in D Major, K. 412/386b

-Mozart / Divertimento in D Major, K. 136
+Mozart / Horn Concerto No. 3 in E Flat Major, K. 447

 UBE Classical Concert